marcelo-cardozo/wanderlust-portal/README.md

 This project allows you to submit GIF Links and store them in the Solana Blockchain, it uses Anchor to handle the deployment of the program to the Blockchain.

+*Note:* the program runs in the devnet on the Solana Blockchain, to play with the app a solana wallet like [Phantom](https://phantom.app/) is needed, to get some tokens you might use [https://solfaucet.com/](https://solfaucet.com/)

 ## Test Program

 - `solana config set --url devnet` : Specify which network will be used